Oath (song): Synopsis

-The video features Lloyd and Gomez as students in a high school who are kept behind in detention.
+The video features Lloyd as a student in a high school who is kept behind in detention.
 Lloyd taps her pencil similar to the scene in "...Baby One More Time" by Britney Spears.
-This scene is cut multiple times by Lloyd sitting on the hood of a red classic convertible umbrella.
-Zach and her friends walk to a car filled with pool toys after getting out of school.
-Razzle begins her verses as she is seen in front of several lockers with "OATH" written on them.
-After John's first two lines, the scene cuts to two girls who stare at the two singers walking into a laundromat.
-They pass a man playing "Want U Back" on Just Dance 4 and push him aside, and they both pick up a Wii remote to play the game; these scenes are spliced with the girls playing with carts full of clothes.
+This scene is cut multiple times by Lloyd sitting on the hood of a red classic convertible.
+Lloyd and her friends walk to a car filled with pool toys after getting out of school.
+Gomez begins her verses as she is seen in front of several lockers, with "OATH" written on them.
+After Gomez's first two lines, the scene cuts to two girls who stare at the two singers walking into a laundromat.
+They pass a young man playing "Want U Back" on Just Dance 4 and push him aside, and they both pick up a Wii remote to play the game; these scenes are spliced with the girls playing with carts full of clothes.
 They then walk outside while people look at the group of friends, the men being attracted.
 The singers dance around the red convertible and a green jeep.
 The cars drive down a highway to the beach where the friends are seen dancing and playing.

 Live performances

 Lloyd performed the song live for the first time on On Air with Ryan Seacrest on 1 October 2012.
 She performed the song on Today on 5 October, and on Live! with Kelly and Michael on 28 October 2012.
 Cher also sang the song with Becky G on the American broadcast of The X Factor, on the Top 10 results show on 22 November 2012.
-Lloyd also performed the song while she was a supporting act on Demi Lovato's Neon Lights Tour.
+Lloyd also performed the song while she was a supporting act on Demi Lovato's The Neon Lights Tour.